sunxb05/pymind/docs/theory.rst

 .. image:: ./img/f_t_8.png

 Thus, the task is to first find the diffusion coefficient of a charge carrier, then the mobility of charge carrier is obtained by using the Einstein relationship.
 To fulfil the task, we can resort to Monte Carlo simulations.
 In detail, an arbitrary molecular site in the bulk system is initially chosen as the starting position for the charge.
-The charge then has a probability of pi to hop to the i-th neighbor (see Figure 2).
+The charge then has a probability of pi to hop to the i-th neighbor (see Figure below).
 In practice, in order to determine the next site of the charge in a statistical sense, a random number ξ uniformly distributed between 0 and 1 is generated.
 If :math:`\sum{^{b-1}_{i=1}}p_i < \sum{^{b}_{i=1}}p_i`, the charge hops to the b-th neighbor with a hopping time 1/:math:`k{_b}`, which assumes no correlation between the hopping events along different pathways.
 The simulation continues until the diffusion distance exceeds the lattice constant by at least 2–3 orders of magnitude.
 This process is repeated for thousands of times and averaged to get a linear relationship between the mean-square displacement (MSD) and the simulation time.

 .. image:: ./img/charge_hopping.png